Call Us: 972.538.4343

 Oral Appliance Therapy

-For adults diagnosed with sleep apnea or upper airway resistance syndrome, sleep physicians may prescribe an oral appliance.
-We coordinate care for these patients.
+For adults diagnosed with sleep apnea or upper airway resistance syndrome, sleep physicians may prescribe an oral appliance that repositions the lower jaw to keep the airway open during sleep.
+We coordinate care closely for these patients to ensure the appliance works alongside any orthodontic goals.

-Why Families Choose Elate Orthodontics for Airway Friendly Care
+Why Families in Frisco, The Colony, and Prosper Choose Elate Orthodontics

 Parents trust us because we treat their children like our own.
 As parents ourselves, we understand how overwhelming airway information can feel.
 We believe you deserve explanations that make sense, not pressure or fear.